rohitsardessai/100DaysOfCode/c/linked_lists/README.md

 ## Implementation

-A vector can be implemented using a struct that keeps track of:
+A linked list can be implemented using a struct that keeps track of:
 * `data` - Value of the element in that node
 * `next` - Pointer to the next node
 ```